maniospas/Blombly/docs/basics/io.md

 ## Permissions

 If you run IO operations out-of-the-box, you may encounter an error like below.
-This happens because Blombly prioritizes **execution safety** and does prvents you from accidentally tampering with or exposing system resources unless you intent to do so.
+This happens because Blombly prioritizes **execution safety** and prevents tampering with or exposing system resources without explicitly stating this intent.
-By default, the virtual machine has read access rights for the *bb://libs* (the contents of its standard library next to the executable) and the working directory only.
+By default, the virtual machine has read access rights for *bb://libs* (the contents of its standard library next to the executable) and the working directory.
 The latter is the place from where you *call* the executable, such as the the path you have cd-ed in your terminal.
-Blombly cannot modify anything and cannot read from anywhere else.

 <br>

+Without permissions, Blombly cannot modify anything and cannot read  from anywhere else.
-This ensures that the one running the virtual machine is always in control of effects on their machine.
+This ensures that the one running the virtual machine is always in control of effects on their device.
 For example, this limits [preprocessor](../advanced/preprocessor.md) directives in included files from escaping from the intended build system.
-Normal safety features from your operating system also apply externally, but this is how Blombly ensures that its programs are as safe as they can get.
+Normal safety features from your operating system also apply externally, but this is how the language ensures that its programs are as safe as they can get.

 ```java
 // main.bb